kowaltek/tech-blog/content/posts/dva-c02.md

  - Resources (the only mandatory section),
  - Outputs.

+The parameter that allows us to add inline lamba code is called `ZipFile`.
+The lambda resource type is called `AWS::Lambda::Function`.

+### StackSets

+They extend the functionality of stacks by enabling you to create, update, or delete stacks across multiple accounts and regions with a single operation.
+Using an administrator account, you define and manage an AWS CloudFormation template, and use the template as the basis for provisioning stacks into selected target accounts across specified regions.

 # AWS CDK

 For development purposes use `cdk deploy --hotswap` - this skips hitting cloud formation API and instead hits APIs for changed resources directly.
 Saves a lot of time.
 Even better than that is to use `cdk watch` which uses `--hotswap` flag by default.
 To disable it pass `--no-hotswap` flag.